Paulownia fortunei

 What traditional systems uses this plant?

-This plant, known as Paulownia fortunei, has been utilized in traditional Chinese medicine to treat ailments such as inflammation, fever, and various respiratory conditions.
+This plant, Paułownia fortunei, has been utilized in traditional Chinese medicine for centuries to treat various ailments through the application of its bark, leaves, and seeds.

 What are the pharmacological activities of Paulownia fortunei?